krishna11-dot/krishna11-dot/README.md

 🔍 What I'm looking for
 I'm on the hunt for entry-level opportunities in:

-ML Engineering
+ML/AI Engineering
 Data Science
 Generative AI/Agentic AI Development

 🌱 Current learning journey

-Deep diving into Agents and reinforcement learning algorithms Experimenting with prompt engineering techniques Constantly refining my Python skills with a focus on ML libraries like PyTorch and scikit-learn, while implementing various ML algorithms from scratch to understand their inner workings
+Deep diving into Agents and reinforcement learning algorithms.
+Experimenting with prompt engineering techniques.
+Constantly refining my Python skills with a focus on ML libraries like PyTorch and scikit-learn, while implementing various ML algorithms from scratch to understand their inner workings.
 Getting lost in Lex Fridman podcasts (currently obsessed with his conversations on AI alignment!)

 📚 When I'm not coding...

-Playing football (still waiting for my Premier League call up) Hiking and exploring new trails (the Scottish Highlands were incredible!)
+Playing football (still waiting for my Premier League call up).
+Hiking and exploring new trails (the aberdeenshire trail were incredible!).
-Getting lost in thought while listening to tech and philosophy podcasts Trying (and often failing) to explain what I do to my non-tech friends
+Getting lost in thought while listening to tech and philosophy podcasts.
+Trying (and often failing) to explain what I do to my non-tech friends

 🤝 Let's connect!